iamsuryasonar/webdev-notes/React.md

 ```

-In this example, when the link is clicked, the handleClick function is called, and within that function, e.preventDefault() is called to prevent the default behaviour of the &lt;a> element, which is navigating to the URL specified in the href attribute.
+In this example, when the link is clicked, the handleClick function is called, and within that function, `e.preventDefault()` is called to prevent the default behaviour of the `<a>` element, which is navigating to the URL specified in the href attribute.

 You can apply the same concept to other event handlers, such as onSubmit for forms or onKeyDown for input elements, to prevent their default behaviours as needed.
 Just make sure to pass the event object (usually named e or event) as a parameter to the event handler function.